Dynamic-Book/doc/technical/DyboApp/README.md

 ![Handwritten text](images/image9.png)

 ## Annotator
-An annotator is a kind of Paper morphs decorating another morph.
-This means written notes can be attached to the annotator.
-The decorated Morph can be a tools or a dynamic knowledge models as described below.
+An annotator is a kind of paper morph decorating another morph, therefore written notes can be attached to the annotator.
+The decorated Morph can be a tool or a dynamic knowledge model.

-The distinction between a tool and a dynamic knowledge model is thin.
-Nevertheless the two can be distinguished by the features of each one.
+The distinction between a tool and a dynamic knowledge model is thin, nevertheless the two can be distinguished by the features of each one.

 **Tools.**
 * it offers affordances to manipulate it